 If sipping wines paired with chocolates while fawning over fall colors sounds deliciously entertaining, be sure to board Frankenmuth FunShips' 12-passenger boats for a Wine & Chocolate River Tour!
 You could also board the Bavarian Belle Riverboat for a one-hour narrated tour, fall scenery, and the serenity of the Cass River.

 Want to get right into the water while experiencing the colorful display of fall all around you?
-Both Frankenmuth Kayak Adventures and Ike's Mobile Kayak Rentals offer single and tandem kayaks, and gorgeous views of the fall hues.
+Frankenmuth Kayak Adventures, Ike's Mobile Kayak Rentals, and Float Paddle Center all offer single and tandem kayaks, and gorgeous views of the fall hues.

 Ride This Way

-If biking is your color tour adventure of choice, be sure to try the 16-passenger bicycle of Sunrise Pedal Trolley in Bay City or PedAle Trolley in Frankenmuth.
-You'll not only discover guided tours, fresh air, and fall beauty, but you'll also find that these bikes offer the chance to sip a seasonal brew or two while you travel.
+If biking is your color tour adventure of choice (and you're traveling with a big group), book one of the eight- to 15-passenger bicycles of Sunrise Pedal Trolley in Bay City or PedAle Trolley in Frankenmuth.
+You'll not only discover guided tours, fresh air, and fall beauty, but you'll also find that these bikes offer the chance to sip a seasonal brew or two while you ride!
 Cruising for autumn views with a smaller group?
-Book their four- to six-person Circle Cruisers!
+Try the PedAle Trolley's four- to six-person Circle Cruiser in Frankenmuth!

 If you're looking for a way to sit back and enjoy the colors while riding and relaxing, look no further than a Wildlife Drive Auto Tour through the Shiawassee National Wildlife Refuge (through September 30).
 Prepare for amazing views of fall color and wildlife galore while enjoying the comforts of your car!